 Andrew Koff, Mechanical Engineering, Class of 2014

-As a mechanical engineer, Andrew Koff has always been fascinated in design of products that will have a serious impact on the marketplace.
+As a mechanical engineer, Andrew Koff has always been fascinated in the design of products that will have a serious impact on the marketplace.
 Despite competing at the professional level as well as Team USA level, where he became a 3-time world champion for U20 bowling, Andrew was not satisfied with just being involved physical aspect of the sport but wanted to be entrepreneurial and change it as well.
 He has a patent pending for a new thumbhole design to improve health and performance for bowlers.
 Although bowling has been a major part of his life, big data fascinates him and upon his retirement from Team USA, Andrew turned his passion towards creating a tool that allows for manipulation of big data capable of yielding tangible financial results for businesses.

 Sean Scott, Computer Science and Mathematics, Class of 2015